Why Your Self-Care Focus is Not Selfish

 Posted in Insights, Motivational, News

-Why Your Self-Care Focus is Not Selfish, Marshall Connects"We need to do a better job of putting ourselves higher on our own 'to do' list," Michelle Obama told Vogue in 2016.
+"We need to do a better job of putting ourselves higher on our own 'to do' list."
+Michelle Obama (Vogue 2016)

-Gardening, yoga, massages, bicycle rides, and any other type of physical activity releases such chemicals as serotonin and endorphins in our brains.
-They not only assist us in being alert and happy, but they also engage and reinforce parts of the brain that help us reason, plan, organize, and make decisions.
+Gardening, yoga, massages, bicycle rides, and other physical activities release chemicals like serotonin and endorphins in our brains.
+The chemicals assist us in being alert and happy, and they also engage and reinforce parts of the brain that help us reason, plan, organize, and make decisions.

-Participating in physical activity supports the flow of natural systems and our body and mind recharge, which leads to improved self-management, a critical emotional intelligence personal competency.
+Participating in physical activity supports the flow of natural systems and our body and mind recharge, which leads to improved self-management, a critical component of emotional intelligence, and personal competency.

 If you're travelling with your family and are off your routine, go for a long walk, play with your children in an activity you usually wouldn't have time for or choose a day trip that provides some physical activity.
 Recognize that changing things up is also a mental recharge, not an escape, but a deliberate action on your part.
 Taking good care of ourselves makes us a better caregiver to others.